 Your satellite equipment should remain current for the term of your contract, but if an update is needed, most providers offer affordable options for upgrades.

 Exede offers a 90-day warranty and an option to extend coverage for an extra $6 per month.
 Modem upgrades may also be available for a small monthly fee.
 With HughesNet, you can elect Express Repair, which ranges from $8 to $12 per month and includes a small co-pay per service visit.
-Because dishNET provides equipment, the company generally takes care of any needed upgrades, though there may be some small fee attached.

 Be sure to check with your potential ISP to find out its policy.
 Beware of providers that encourage regular, expensive hardware upgrades.